 There’s not much choice in what or how you interact with the objects surrounding your landing sight and no option to move or explore the planet besides what presents itself to you.
 The experience is cute and immersive and genuinely humorous in some areas (immaturely flat in others).
 For those who just want to be immersed in and experience an exciting moment in time without having to think too hard, experiences like Bonfire really deliver.
 But there’s a glaring downside to these types of titles…

-Fitness games are in a weird space with VR, on one hand they seem to make little sense, being comfortable while working out is important for persistence and VR headsets aren’t known for their luxury comfort, but on the other hand enjoyment is of equal importance to help keep you engaged.
-BoxVR is probably not what you’d expect at first, unlike games such as Creed it is not purely a boxing game, in fact the only real connection it has with Boxing as a sport is that you see virtual gloves where your controllers should be and you punch targets to a rhythm.
+Fitness games are in a weird space with VR, on one hand, they seem to make little sense, being comfortable while working out is important for persistence and VR headsets aren’t known for their luxurious comfort, but on the other hand, enjoyment is of equal importance to help keep you engaged.
+BoxVR is probably not what you’d expect at first, unlike games such as Creed it is not purely a boxing game, in fact, the only real connection it has with Boxing as a sport is that you see virtual gloves where your controllers should be and you punch targets to a rhythm.

 BoxVR is actually a lot closer to titles like BeatSaber than any games directly related to sports.
 You jab and weave to various collective music tracks of all genres, many of the moves mapped by fitness professionals.
 And as you improve and perform faster songs it really starts to feel great.
 The sense of a real work out is very real, even if just after 30 minutes of gameplay.
 There is a decent amount of content and a very comprehensive selection of music to box to which really helps add to its replayability – our only wish for content is possibly more arenas to play in, two are very similar and one is pretty generic.